diglet48/FOC-Stim/docs/focstim-v4-output-specifications.md

 the maximum voltage amplitude is $55V$ to neutral or $110V$ output-to-output.

 With $500 Ω$ skin resistance, the maximum output current is approx $110mA$.
-The tables show this limits the maximum frequency to about $2000Hz$ for a $5µC$ signal intensity.
+The tables show this limits the maximum frequency to about $2000Hz$ for a $5\mu C$ signal intensity.

 # Boost circuit limits